Process Semantics

 For example, consider again the file-transfer process discussed above.
 Say one node, send.os, is transferring a file to another node, recv.os.
 The process of sending a file chunk will look something like:

-1. recv.os sends a request for chunk N
+1. recv.os sends a Request for chunk N

-2. send.os receives the request and itself makes a request to the filesystem for the piece of the file
+2. send.os receives the Request and itself makes a Request to the filesystem for the piece of the file

-3. send.os receives a response from the filesystem with the piece of the file in the lazy_load_blob; send.os sends a response that inherits the blob back to recv.os without itself having to load the blob, saving the compute and IO required to move the blob across the Wasm boundary.
+3. send.os receives a Response from the filesystem with the piece of the file in the lazy_load_blob; send.os sends a Response that inherits the blob back to recv.os without itself having to load the blob, saving the compute and IO required to move the blob across the Wasm boundary.

-This is the second functionality of inheritance; the first is discussed above: eliminating the need for bucket-brigading of responses.
+This is the second functionality of inheritance; the first is discussed above: eliminating the need for bucket-brigading of Responses.

 Errors

-Messages that result in networking failures, like requests that timeout, are returned to the process that created them as an error.
+Messages that result in networking failures, like Requests that timeout, are returned to the process that created them as an error.
 There are only two kinds of send errors: Offline and Timeout.
 Offline means a message's remote target definitively cannot be reached.
 Timeout is multi-purpose: for remote nodes, it may indicate compromised networking; for both remote and local nodes, it may indicate that a process is simply failing to respond in the required time.

 A send error will return to the originating process the initial message, along with any optional context, so that the process can re-send the message, crash, or otherwise handle the failure as the developer desires.
-If the error results from a response, the process may optionally try to re-send a response: it will be directed towards the original outstanding request.
+If the error results from a Response, the process may optionally try to re-send a Response: it will be directed towards the original outstanding Request.

 Capabilities